MikeAustin71/redux-react-jspm-babel-setup/ReadMe.md

 ```

 ## Browsers
 Works in all the following browsers.
-In IE, the 'bundled' versions seems to
-work best.
+IE had issues.
 * Chrome
 * FireFox
 * Edge
-* IE
+* IE - Click on the 'ToDo' items and the cross-through line failed to function.

 ## Source Code for this Demo
 The source code for this demo was taken from the free EggheadIO tutorial